Category - Politics

 Mutually assured hypocrisy w/r/t Iran’s nuclear weapons

-Thursday, February 1, 2007 by Jonathan Teller-Elsberg
+Thursday, February 1, 2007

-Categories: Militarism, News, Politics
+Categories: News, Militarism, Politics

 This morning’s reports on French President Chirac’s statement that, according to the NYTimes,